Skip to main content

 2. Explore New Features

-With the Mapbox Maps SDK v11 we are introducing Mapbox Standard, our latest Mapbox style.
+With the Mapbox Maps SDK v11 we are introducing Mapbox Standard and Mapbox Standard Satellite, our latest Mapbox styles.
 The new Mapbox Standard core style enables a highly performant and elegant 3D mapping experience with powerful dynamic lighting capabilities, landmark 3D buildings, and an expertly crafted symbolic aesthetic.
-With Mapbox Standard, we are also introducing a new paradigm for how to interact with map styles based around style importing (see below section for more details).
+With Mapbox Standard and Mapbox Standard Satellite Styles, we are also introducing a new paradigm for how to interact with map styles based around style importing (see below section for more details).

 To set Mapbox Standard as the style for your map in v11 you can use the same StyleURI convenience variables from v10 like below.
 Mapbox Standard is the new default style, so not setting a StyleManager/styleURI means your map will use Mapbox Standard.